From immortal to quite mortal, Kentucky's Unforgettables face midlife challenges 25 years after their greatest moment

 The timing was never quite right for John Pelphrey to land his dream job.
 Just as it wasn’t quite right on his final play in a Kentucky uniform.

-For quite a while afterward, Pelphrey was sure he actually had his hands on the pass.
-He thought it was his.
-His mind completely deceived him.

-When Grant Hill, the golden Dukie, wound up and threw that baseball pass three-quarters of the court to Laettner, Pelphrey and Feldhaus was playing behind the Blue Devils center.
+When Grant Hill, the golden Dukie, wound up and threw that baseball pass three-quarters of the court to Laettner, Pelphrey and Feldhaus were playing behind the Blue Devils center.
 They were mindful of Pitino’s last words coming out of the huddle with 2.1 seconds left:

 “Don’t foul.”